rsyslog/rsyslog/source/configuration/actions.rst

    provided to the action in question, the action name as well as the rsyslog status code roughly explaining why it failed.

+-  **action.errorfile.maxsize** integer

+   In some cases, error file needs to be limited in size.
+   This option allows specifying a maximum size, in bytes, for the error file.
+   When error file reaches that size, no more errors are written to it.

 -  **action.execOnlyOnceEveryInterval** integer

    Execute action only if the last execute is at last seconds in the